We are open for business as usual and here to support you. We're taking virtual consultations now - Our response to COVID-19

 Principal Lawyer

 We've been helping clients recover contract debt for years.
-Whether you need help escalating a dispute to the Australian Building Construction Commission, or you are fighting an unfair claim to payments, we can help.
+Whether you need help escalating a dispute to the Australian Building Construction Commission or fighting an unfair payment claim, we can help.

 Get an outcome, fast

 We know every second counts when it comes to financial disputes.
 We work hard to get the desired outcome as quickly as we can.
-You'll see fast results, so you can get back to business as usual.
+You'll see fast results so that you can get back to business as usual.

 Transparency throughout the process

 We translate legal jargon and let you know what we're doing in simple terms.
-We'll update you via phone or email to provide status updates on your case, and ask for more information if necessary.
+We'll update you via phone or email to provide status updates on your case.
 We won't make a move if you haven't approved it.

 Thank you!
 Your submission has been received!